RednibCoding/Gobot/README.md

 savecolor: 200, 300
 printcolorhex
 ifcolor: ffffff, 0a
-    println: The color is white.
+    println: "The color is white."
 ```

-### Example 4: Using Variables
+### Example 4: Using and Printing Variables
 ```
 set: a, 10
 add: a, 5